Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP: Self-Debiasing

-where $\alpha: \mathbb{R} \rightarrow [0,1]$ is a scaling function used to alter the probability of biased words based on the difference $\Delta(w, \textbf{x}, \textbf{y})$.
-A simple choice would be to set $\alpha(x) = \mathbf{1}[ x \geq 0 ]$ where $\mathbf{1}$ denotes the indicator function.
+A simple choice for the scaling function would be to set $\alpha(x) = \mathbf{1}[ x \geq 0 ]$ where $\mathbf{1}$ denotes the indicator function.
 Through this formulation, changes made to the distribution $p_M$ are minimally invasive in that the probability of a word is only altered if this is really deemed necessary; probabilities for words that are not considered biased (i.e., where $\Delta(w, \textbf{x}, \textbf{y}) \geq 0$) are left exactly as is.
 However, forcing the probability of some words to be exactly zero makes it impossible to compute perplexity for evaluating the quality of a language model, as assigning a probability of zero to the correct next token just once would result in an infinitely large perplexity.
 Instead of forcing the probability of biased words to be zero, we thus resort to a soft variant where their probability is reduced based on the magnitude of the difference $\Delta(w, \textbf{x}, \textbf{y})$:

 where the \emph{decay constant} $\lambda$ is a hyperparameter of our proposed algorithm.

 With only a slight modification, this algorithm can also be used to simultaneously perform self-debiasing for multiple attributes, given a set of descriptions $Y = \{ \mathbf{y}_1, \ldots, \mathbf{y}_n \}$.
 To this end, we simply replace $\Delta(w, \textbf{x}, \textbf{y})$ in Eq.~\ref{eq:ptilde} with: